BrandyMcKinney/ca_prac_project/README.md

 # ca_prac_project

-I am Learning Flask (through a guided Flask tutorial) in preparation for building my current employer's company website.
+This is not unique code, rather notations throughout Flask's tutorial for building a web app.
+I am Learning Flask in preparation for building my current employer's company website.

 Previous projects I built were made using Ruby and Ruby on Rails Framework and also using Mac OS.
 There is a learning curve  in that  this tutorial will be in Python, using Flask and also using Windows OS (which is what my current employer uses).